EiDHindY/vaulture/project.md/current_progress.md

     6- created the logging.py file in src/utils/logging.py
-    7- created the logs/ that will carry the .log file 8- created the test/ in the src/ and made the first test file which is test_logging.py
+    7- created the logs/ that will carry the .log file 8- created the test/ in the src/ and made the first test file which is test_logging.py 9- created the test files for (the logging.py and the paths.py and the migrate.py)